Skip to main content

 EPA’s Tribal General Assistance Program Grants

-• The Nation actively engaged its members in the development of the Village Relocation Master Plan.
-Multiple stakeholder and community meetings have been held and specific outreach efforts addressed the most vulnerable population by targeting schools and tribal elders.
+• The Nation actively engaged its members in the development of the Taholah Village Relocation Master Plan.
+Multiple stakeholder and community meetings have been held.
+In addition, specific outreach efforts addressed the most vulnerable population by targeting schools and tribal elders.
 These efforts included community surveys and design charrettes to better identify the desired community layout.
-The preliminary plan includes a multi-use center for seniors, day care and early school head start programs.
+The preliminary plan includes a multi-use center for seniors, daycare, and early school head start programs.

-• The final relocation master plan (expected to be completed in 2016) will detail the overall strategy and allow for a cost and time estimate.
+• The final relocation master plan details the overall strategy and allows for a cost and time estimate.

-EPA’s Creating Resilient Water Utilities program can help communities host an extreme events workshop to identify community risk, engage residents and inform responses.
+EPA’s Creating Resilient Water Utilities program can help communities host a disaster events workshop to identify community risk, engage residents and inform responses.

 EPA’s Creating Resilient Water Utilities